 Greg Robertson has been listed on the Inman 100, an annual list of the most influential leaders in real estate, for 5 years in a row (2009, 2010, 2011, 2012, and 2013).

 “…Robertson’s Vendor Alley Blog is a sometimes humorous, sometimes down-and-dirty insider’s look at the real estate industry through the eyes of a vendor.
 It’s a must read for anyone who has ever attended a real estate industry conference or plans to.”

 and from 2011:

 “Greg Robertson founded Vendor Alley, a snarky industry blog dedicated to the real estate technology industry,… ” -Just for the record, Hans Solo was called “snarky” too.

-What’s up with the guy holding the two balls in the sidebar?
+What’s up with the guy holding the two brass balls in the sidebar?

 This is an image from the movie Glengarry Glen Ross.
-The photo is of Blake, played by Alex Baldwin.
+The photo is of Blake, played by Alec Baldwin.
 The exact quote from the movie is:

 “You know what it takes to sell real estate?
 It takes brass balls to sell real estate”